ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 <redColor>Make sure that the illustrations are in line with the actual behavior of
 your application.</redColor>

+Here is a flowchart there illustrate the different path there are in our program from the three ‘Log in’ options ‘log in with authorized user’, ‘log in with GitHub’ or ‘log in with non-registered user’.
+After the log in process all the different thing there can be done for example ‘writing a cheep’, ‘block a user’, ‘look at the “***About Me***” page’.
+And then you can end our user journey with “***log out***” or click on the “***Forget me***” buttons.

 <figure>
     <img src="Diagrams/User activities.drawio.png" alt="User activities">
     <figcaption>Illustration of flowchart of a non-authorized user</figcaption>